pyrocko/grond/docs/source/method/index.rst

     :align: center
     :alt: alternate text

-    **Figure 1**: Overview illustration of the GROND objective function.
+    **Figure 1**: GROND objective function design in an overview illustration.
     Details on how each function and weight vectors are formed follow below.

-TODO: there is nothing about the L-norms in the grafic, Is that misleading or formation the sake of generalization ok or is there a nice way for that?
+TODO: there is nothing about the L-norms in the graphic, Is that misleading or formation the sake of generalization ok or is there a nice way for that?

 Misfit calculation